 Figure 8 shows the recognition memory scores for the three conditions.
-Memory for non-predictive cues was lower than for predictive cues in all groups, but this difference was notably attenuated in the Uncertain group.
-Mirroring the accuracy data, the memory scores for the cues in group Uncertain were on average higher, than those for groups Certain Long and Certain Short.
+Memory for non-predictive cues was lower than for predictive cues in all groups, but this difference was notably attenuated in the Unexpected Uncertain group.
+Mirroring the accuracy data, the memory scores for the cues in group Unexpected Uncertain were on average higher, than those for groups Certain Long and Certain Short.

 Figure 8